Emulator Issues #11952

 5.0-3301 does sound like it could break something like this - https://dolphin-emu.org/download/dev/9d070a5df79a7f34dc4936855da36a333803fa12/

-#7 Updated by unzipped about 1 year ago
+#7 Updated by unzipped almost 2 years ago

 I may be wrong, but the issue seems to stem from the patch @ Gecko::ENTRY_POINT (0x1800 + 0xA8) in PatchFixedFunctions.
 MIOS installs a hook at this location.
 On previous versions this wasn't a big deal because the MIOS hook was installed then not touched again, but since this version, this patch is applied after MIOS was run and overwrite its hook, as the call to UpdateRunningGame in MIOS.cpp cause the patches to be applied again.

-#9 Updated by pokechu22 about 1 year ago
+#9 Updated by pokechu22 over 1 year ago

 I was able to reproduce this issue by editing the header of Paper Mario TTYD to GZLE01 and then launching it via the system menu.